DevNom7/Nom07/README.md

-- 👋 Hi, I’m @Nom07
+- 👋 Hi, I’m @Nom07, formally known as Naim, my nickname is Nom
-- 👀 I’m interested in bicycle riding, calisthenics, coding, and detailing cars.
+- 👀 I’m interested in bicycle riding, calisthenics, coding, detailing cars, listening to music, technology, learning, the list is endless 😅  .
 - 🌱 I’m currently learning computer science, and skills to become a software developer
-- 💞️ I’m looking to collaborate on different projects to learn and grow
+- 💞️ I’m looking to collaborate on different projects for learning purposes and growth
+- 😎 My past is in law enforcement, and my future is in Software Development 😎
-- 📫 How to reach me: N1L4792@gmail.com
+- 📫 You can reach me at: N1L4792@gmail.com
 -

 <!---